oscarlagatta/ag-grid-demo-01/app/docs/README.md

 6. **Proper API integration** - Supports query parameters for time ranges
 7. **Type safety** - Updated TypeScript types to support new features

-The charts now display meaningful transaction duration data that matches your actual data structure, with interactive time range selection and better user experience.
+The charts now display meaningful transaction duration data that matches the actual data structure, with interactive time range selection and better user experience.

 API Requirements

-Based on your Payment Monitor application,
+Based on the Payment Monitor application,

 API specification document to backend: